StaflSystems/ChamberConnectLibrary/README.md

 * ```f4t_runRTU.py```: Sample program via RTU Modbus for F4T w/ Temp
 * ```f4_runRTU.py```: Sample program via RTU Modbus for F4 w/ Temp
 * ```f4_test_read.py```: Sample program to test RTU modbus connection for F4; a quick and small program to test the cable as well as communication settings.
 * ```f4nf4t_sample_run.py```: Sample program with options on F4 RTU, F4T RTU and F4T TCP/IP.
 A connection to either F4 or F4T via RTU or TCP/IP must be established prior to selecting the option.
 Default baud rate for F4T is 38400 and F4 9600.
 It is best to select the one used by the controller.
-* ```p300_rs232.py```: Sample program via serial connect RS232 for both ESPEC P300 and ESPEC SCP-220 w/ Temp and/or Humi.
-A connection to SCP-220 must be established prior to selecting the option.
-Default baud rate for P300 is 19200 and SCP-220 9600.
 * ```p300_rs232-direct.py```: Sample program using a direct serial connect via RS232 to a "modified" ESPEC P300 main library (called ```p300serial.py```); this program bypasses the chamberconnectlibrary (espec.py and especinteract.py). ```p300serial.py``` is simply a modified ```p300.py``` to provide a direct connect via RS232.
 * ```espec-ctlr_rs232.py```: Sample program with option to communicate and control ESPEC P300, SCP-220 and ES-102.
 Vibration features w/ P300 will be reimplemented.
+* ```espec-cntlr-comm_rs232.py```: Sample program with option to communicate and control ESPEC P300, P300 w/ vibration, SCP-220 and ES-102 directly via raw text commands.
+This is a good program to test communication between the device and the target chamber/controller through controller's native commands.
 * ```p300vib_sample_run.py```: Sample program to test, control and operate P300 w/ Vibration.
+Programmer may modify communication using RS232 or TCP/IP.
-* ```p300_sample_run.py```: Sample program to test, control and operate P300 w/ Temp and Humi.
+* ```p300_sample_run.py```: Sample program to test, control and operate P300.
+Programmer may modify communication using RS232 or TCP/IP.
-* ```scp220_sample_run.py```: Sample program to test, control and operate SCP220 w/ Temp and Humi.

 These and other sample programs may be modified to include different communication interfaces for your application requirements as outlined in the [controllerinterface.md](controllerinterface.md).